maheessh/Student-Performance-Model/README.md

-Advanced Student Score Prediction 📊
+📊 Advanced Student Score Prediction
 This project analyzes the "Student Performance Factors" dataset to predict student exam scores.
 It demonstrates a complete machine learning workflow, progressing from a simple single-variable regression model to a more complex and accurate model utilizing multiple features.

 ✨ Key Features
 Data Cleaning: Handles missing values and standardizes data formats.

-Exploratory Data Analysis (EDA): Visualizes the data distribution and relationships between features using Matplotlib and Seaborn.
+Exploratory Data Analysis (EDA): Visualizes data distribution and relationships between features using Matplotlib and Seaborn.

 Simple Linear Regression: Builds a baseline model to predict exam scores based solely on hours studied.